Welcome to baby sign language basics!

 Something else I was taught in school is that babies use gestures before they can communicate verbally and any parent can confirm that (I know I can)!

-If your little one wants to be picked up there is a good chance that he will whine while reaching his arms up toward you.
+If your little one wants to be picked up there is a good chance that they will whine while reaching their arms up toward you.

 These actions demonstrate that babies are trying to communicate and they are using gestures to do so.

-Research is now showing that babies who learned sign language before they could talk often speak earlier than those who were not exposed to sign language.
+Research shows that babies who learned sign language before they could talk often speak earlier than those who were not exposed to sign language.

 As long as you are always including the spoken word with the sign when you are teaching your baby, there is no reason why speech will be delayed because of signing.